-\header{Listwise Explanations for Ranking Models} Typical ML tasks are pointwise prediction tasks, i.e., they explain a single classification or regression decision.
-In rankings, even for a single query, we also have to deal with pairwise and listwise explanations -- that is explaining preference pairs or ordered lists, which might be constructed by an aggregation of decisions instead.
-However, there has been limited work on pairwise~\cite{penha:2022:pairwise} and listwise explanations~\cite{yu:2022:sigir:generateListExplanation:liege,lyu:2023:ecir:multiplex,singh2020model:fat:pcov}.
+\header{Listwise Explanations for Ranking Models} Typical ML tasks are pointwise prediction tasks, i.e., focusing on a single classification or regression decision.
+In rankings, even for a single query, we also have to deal with pairwise and listwise explanations, which might be constructed by an aggregation of decisions.
+There has been limited work on pairwise~\cite{penha:2022:pairwise} and listwise explanations~\cite{yu:2022:sigir:generateListExplanation:liege,lyu:2023:ecir:multiplex,singh2020model:fat:pcov, saha2024ir_explain}.
 LiEGe~\cite{yu:2022:sigir:generateListExplanation:liege} tackles the task as text generation.
-In contrast~\cite{singh2020model:fat:pcov} and \cite{lyu:2023:ecir:multiplex} use simple rankers to approximate the original ranking of a complex black-box model by expanding the query terms by solving a combinatorial optimization problem called~\emph{the preference coverage problem}.
-The probably closest work to ours on RankLIME~\cite{chowdhury2023rank} approaches the problem with the local surrogate approach called LIME, which the authors adapt for ranking models.
-Again most of the approaches focus on text features and are not directly applicable to learning-to-rank models.
+Other work uses simple rankers to approximate the original ranking of a complex black-box model by expanding query terms by solving a combinatorial optimization problem~\cite{singh2020model:fat:pcov,lyu:2023:ecir:multiplex}.
+The work that is closest work to ours, on RankLIME~\cite{chowdhury2023rank}, approaches the problem with the local surrogate approach LIME, which the authors adapt for ranking models.
+Again, most of the approaches focus on text features and are not directly applicable to learning-to-rank models.

-\header{Explainability in Learning-to-Rank} In principle local or instance-wise feature selection approaches can be applied to learning-to-rank~\cite{GAS-geng2007feature,gigli2016fast,purpura2021neural}.
-Among the feature-selection approaches, filter methods are model-agnostic~\cite{GAS-geng2007feature} while wrapper methods are designed for a particular type of model~\cite{gigli2016fast}.
-In the context of ranking,~\cite{singh:2018:arxiv:secondaryData,purpura2021neural} produce local feature selections.
-As one of the closest to our work,~\cite{singh:2020:ictir:validLTR} proposes the notions of validity and completeness based on the information contained in the explanation.
-While these notions are useful in both conception and evaluation of explanations, they still view the explanation as a selection of features.
+\header{Explainability in Learning-to-Rank} Local feature selection approaches can be applied to learning-to-rank~\cite{GAS-geng2007feature,gigli2016fast,purpura2021neural}.
+Among the feature-selection approaches, filter methods are model-agnostic~\cite{GAS-geng2007feature}, while wrapper methods are designed for a particular type of model \cite{gigli2016fast}.
+In the context of ranking, some work produces local feature selections~\cite{singh:2018:arxiv:secondaryData,purpura2021neural}. \citet{singh:2020:ictir:validLTR} proposes the notions of validity and completeness based on the information contained in the explanation.
+While these notions are useful in both conception and evaluation of explanations, they still view the explanation as a \emph{selection} of features.
 Feature selection methods, however, lack the capability to differentiate between features of varying importance, thereby avoiding a nuanced understanding of which features are substantially more critical in the decision-making process.
-Hence, in this work we focus on feature attributions.
+We focus on feature attributions.